martin-olivier/dylib/README.md

 `Open:`
 Load a dynamic library into the object.
 If a dynamic library was already opened, it will be unload and replaced
 `Close:`
 Close the dynamic library currently loaded in the object.
-This will always be call when going out of stack
+This function will be automatically called by the class destructor
 ```c++
 // Load ./myDynLib.so